-The Marriott Bonvoy Business American Express Card offers 65,000 Marriott Bonvoy points as a signup bonus upon spending $5,000 in the first three months, when you sign up through a referral link.
+The Marriott Bonvoy Business American Express Card offers 55,000 Marriott Bonvoy points upon spending $3,000 in the first three months.

-Finally, supplementary cards on the Bonvoy Business Card are subject to a fee of $50 per card; as with all Amex cards, you’re allowed up to nine supplementary cards per card account.
+Finally, supplementary cards are $50 apiece; as with all American Express cards, you’re allowed up to nine supplementary cards per card account.